irods-contrib/metalnx-web/docs/Metalnx-Architecture.md

 Comparators & Helper classes stay in this package.
 There are some methods that check if a file is of a certain type, for example `BAM`, `VCF`, `JPEG`, and `Illumina`.
 There are more like helper methods used by other classes or services.

 #### resources
-Under the *resources* folder, we have `xml` files where there is some spring configuration as well as hibernate configuration: DB dialect, username, password, URL and driver name, for example.
+Under the *resources* folder, we have `xml` files where there is some spring configuration.

 ### emc-metalnx-services

-This is a Metlanx subproject containing all services that compose our service layer.
-The service layer is used by our controllers (it will be covered later on) to do a specific job either in iRODS or in the Metalnx database.
+This is a Metalnx subproject containing all services that compose our service layer.
+The service layer is used by our controllers (it will be covered later on) to do a specific job in iRODS.

 #### context
 This package contains a class responsible for parsing all credentials from the `*.properties`.
 It will decode credentials to be able to authenticate against iRODS and DBs like MySQL and PostgreSQL.